 Functional Adult Literacy

-Between 3 and 6 new FAL groups are started each year and groups continue for a basic 3 years, often 5 years and then metamorphose into something else such as a registered community organisation.
+Between 3 and 6 new FAL groups are started each year and continue for a basic 3 year, often 5 year course.
+Many have metamorphosed into something else such as a registered community organisation.
 Most groups will begin savings schemes and define and start their own projects.
 Afrinspire stays with them all the way.
-Everyone's living standard is bettered by the course.
 To start 3 groups costs between £1,000 to £1,500 depending on remoteness and distance.
-These 6 leaders and 60 learners will represent 500 to 600 people.
 The impact is to empower them out of poverty, for an investment of £3 per person per year.
 There are currently 57 groups in operation.

 We've been able to start six new groups in 2017, the majority in a new area, Mayenzi in Eastern Uganda.
 Members come from a wide variety of backgrounds, and whilst groups are often mainly female, one of the Mayenzi groups is predominantly composed of young people who missed out on school due to not having money to pay.
 They welcome the opportunity to learn valuable skills that they can't get anywhere else.

 "The women have gained knowledge and confidence to rise up, transform others, and participate in society on all levels.
 I thank Afrinspire for embracing our vision so feverently; we could never achieve it without you."